When comparing two cards, should I get the one that has a smaller APR with a high annual fee, or the one with a bigger APR with a small annual fee?

 Lots of factors could contribute to your relatively high finance charge, ranging from the relationship you've got with your bank to the way you manage your balances.

 In the wake of the Credit CARD Act's passage, consumers wondered what happened to the "protections" lawmakers promised them.
-After all, hiking the minimum payments and bumping interest [...]
+After all, hiking the minimum payments and bumping interest rates [...]

 What are our best options for credit?
 Husband, who already has a current card, applying for another?
 Wife without a card applying for one?
 Or a joint card?